Jynx/java_restful_service/README.md

 Contents
 --------
-This example is a basic Restful web service built using Java, Maven, Glassfish, PostgreSQL, Hibernate and Jersey.
+This example is a basic Restful web service built using Java, Maven, Glassfish, Jetty, PostgreSQL, Hibernate, JUnit (testing), Jackson, Gson and Jersey/JAX-RS.

 The mapping of the URI path space is presented in the following table: